Dead Men Tell No Tales: Assessing Post-Mortem Data Protection in GenAI Chatbots: Introduction and Background

-A notable example is Character.AI case~\cite{CharacterAI_case_2024}, where Jennifer, a young woman who was killed, whose digital presence was used without consent to create an AI chatbot impersonating her.
-While policy violations were acknowledged by Character.AI following public outcry, such incidents underscore the urgent need for clearer protections for deceased individuals’ privacy rights.
-Research highlights~\cite{malas2024digital} a growing interest in “deadbots” or “griefbots,” AI chatbots that replicate deceased person’s language and personality from social media data.
-While potentially comforting at first, they may later become burdensome; e.g., by sending unwanted messages that make survivors feel “stalked by the dead.”
+A notable example is Character.AI case~\cite{CharacterAI_case_2024}, where the digital presence of Jennifer Crecente, a young woman who was murdered, was used without consent to create an AI chatbot impersonating her.
+While company policy violations were acknowledged by Character.AI following public outcry, such incidents underscore the urgent need for clearer protections for deceased individuals’ privacy.
+Research highlights~\cite{malas2024digital} a growing interest in “deadbots” or “griefbots”: chatbots that replicate a deceased person’s language and personality from social media data.
+While potentially comforting at first, they may later become burdensome; e.g., by sending unwanted messages that make survivors feel “stalked by the dead” \cite{malas2024digital}.

-Recently Meta is compensating individuals to record facial expressions, speech, and small talk for building realistic virtual avatars under “Project Warhol” ~\cite{bi2025_meta_project_warhol}.
-While participation is voluntary and consent-based, this practice can be concerning regarding our problem space.
-Once created, these digital avatars may persist indefinitely, extending a person’s digital footprint beyond their lifetime.
-Without clear protections, "realistic avatars" of deceased individuals can be exploited without consent, may result in privacy violations, identity misuse, unauthorized commercial exploitation, and manipulation as well as reputational harm and psychological distress upon surviving relatives.}
+In addition, Meta recently started paying individuals to record facial expressions, speech, and small talk to build realistic virtual avatars under “Project Warhol” ~\cite{bi2025_meta_project_warhol}.
+While participation is voluntary and consent-based, this practice is concerning: once created, these digital avatars may persist indefinitely, extending a person’s digital footprint beyond their lifetime.
+Without clear protections,``realistic avatars" of deceased individuals can be exploited without consent, potentially resulting in identity misuse, unauthorized commercial exploitation, as well as reputational harm and psychological distress upon surviving relatives.

-\ismat{\parheading{Contributions.} To address those issues, we investigate an underexplored aspect of data privacy: the data management rights of deceased individual's data in the context of Gen-AI systems.
-Our work makes following contributions: \begin{compactitem} \item We highlight the overlooked issue of deceased individuals’ data rights in Gen-AI systems. \item We systematically examine current regulations and industry practices to identify gaps in post-mortem data protection in the age of Gen-AI. \item We propose three \emph{Post-mortem data management principles} to manage the collection, retention, and use of post-mortem digital data in AI systems, ensuring ethical handling and preventing misuse.
-We also recommend regulatory and technical solutions to deploy them.
+\parheading{Contributions.} To address those issues, we investigate an underexplored aspect of consumer data protection: the data management of deceased individuals by consumer GenAI chatbots.
+Our work makes following contributions: (1) we examine current regulations to identify gaps in post-mortem data protection in the age of GenAI, and (2) we analyze current industry practices and demonstrate lack of post-mortem data protection by AI chatbots.